dnnhhuy/music-streaming-platform-etl-pipeline/README.md

 All dimension tables are conformed dimension which are used for multiple fact tables.

-The data model diagram is shown below:
+The data model diagram is shown as below:

 ![star-schema](images/star_schema.jpg)